ALONG THE MIGHTY SHORES OF THE SOVIET MEDITERRANEAN

 DAY 10 - Mountainous Adjara

-Scenic morning drive to Khulo, a little mountain town mainly inhabited by Muslim Adjarans.
+Scenic morning drive to Khulo, a Soviet mining town up in the mountains mainly inhabited by Muslim Adjarans.

 Visit to the Soviet-era cable car and tour of the nearby yaylas, traditional shepherd settlements.